someengineering/resoto.com/blog/resoto-search-aggregation/index.md

 All compute instances are of [kind](/docs/concepts/search/filters#selecting-nodes-by-kind) `instance` regardless of cloud provider, so `is(instance)` will select both [`aws_ec2_instance`](/docs/reference/data-models/aws#aws_ec2_instance)s _and_ [`gcp_instance`](/docs/reference/data-models/gcp#gcp_instance)s.
 The [`count` command](/docs/reference/cli/count) then takes the results and returns the number of occurrences.

 The `count` command also allows specifying a property to use as a grouping value.
-The following query would show the instances grouped by `instance_status`:
+The following search would show the instances grouped by `instance_status`:

 ```bash
 > search is(instance) | count instance_status